czukowski/I18n_Plural/README.md

     class Validate extends I18n_Validation {}

-Please note, that you need to have the Kohana modules loaded by the point, where any pf these classes are called.
+*Please note*, that you need to have the Kohana modules loaded by the point, where any of these classes are called.
 For example, it is common to find `I18n::lang()` call early in bootstrap.php.
 You need to move that like somewhere after `Kohana::modules()` call or you'll get Class not found errors.